Can Mac Support ExFAT/FAT32 and How to Use?

 Select the Drive

 Step 3.
-Click on Scan button to deeply scan the selected drive and find all recoverable files.
+Click on Scan button to deeply scan the selected drive and find all missing files.

 Scan the Drive

 Step 4.
-Once the scan is completed, you can preview all recoverable files.
-Select the wanted files, click on Recover button to save them.
+After the scan is completed, you can preview all files.
+You can select the wanted files and click the Recover button to save the files.

 Preview and Recover the Files